Life down under

 The many wonders of New Zealand

-Then you’ll fly to New Zealand to see how Sydney compares to ultra-sophisticated Queenstown.
+Then you’ll fly to New Zealand to see how ultra-sophisticated Sydney compares to laid-back and sporty Queenstown—a highlight will be ziplining on Bob's Peak.
 We round out our immersion tour with a visit to the North Island’s spectacular geothermal region of geysers and hot springs and bubbling mud.
 A highlight will be a rare glimpse into Maori culture with a traditional hangi feast.
 You’ll then fly from Auckland to the city where you will begin your Internship.

 Our professional local guides will take you beneath the surface similarities and differences between Oceania and America to show you two complex cultures full of amazing contrasts.

 DAYS 1-5: MELBOURNE

 Transcontinental flight to Melbourne, Australia; walking tour; Immersion Tour welcome reception; guided sightseeing; tour of the Great Ocean Road

 Guided tour of Melbourne: Carlton Gardens, Lygon Street, Collins Street, Queen Victoria Market and St. Paul’s Cathedral; Sports and Arts Precincts (with street art tour), St. Kilda Beach and Yarra River

 Flight to Cairns; snorkling on the Great Barrier Reef; Skyrail rainforest canopy tour; Tjapukai Aboriginal Cultural Park